felipecosta09/aws-modernization-with-cloud-one-network-security/content/00_Introduction/_index.md

 ---

 ## SECURE THE CLOUD WITHOUT GIVING UP THE BENEFITS
-As more and more enterprises adopt multi- or hybrid-cloud strategies, cloud architects and network security teams are struggling to protect business-critical assets across their many different cloud environments.
+As more and more enterprises adopt multi- or hybrid-cloud strategies, cloud architects and network security teams are looking for simpler ways to protect business-critical assets across their many different cloud environments.
 They’re finding that what worked on-premise for security doesn’t necessarily translate to the cloud.

 ---